UU-Hydro/PCR-GLOBWB_model/README.md

 PCR-GLOBWB input and output files for the runs made in Sutanudjaja et al. (2018, https://doi.org/10.5194/gmd-11-2429-2018) are available on https://geo.data.uu.nl/research-pcrglobwb/pcr-globwb_gmd_paper_sutanudjaja_et_al_2018/.
 For requesting access, please send an e-mail to E.H.Sutanudjaja@uu.nl.

-The input files are also available
+The input files are also available on the OPeNDAP server: https://opendap.4tu.nl/thredds/catalog/data2/pcrglobwb/version_2019_11_beta/catalog.html.

 ## How to install